What’s your favorite flavor?

 Discuss your child’s favorite flavor.
 Have them make up some outrageous flavors of their own and then google it.
 It may exist.
 If not, they’ve invented something new.
 Older children can write down these jellybean favs and not-so favs then poll friends and family on social media.
 Which flavors get the most votes?

 Add some learning to a preschooler’s day by gathering up some jellybeans (real or a substitute of your choice—dried beans work well since we all have some of those in our cupboards nowadays) –and listen to Jellybean Jungle, a print/braille book for preschoolers from APH with touchable illustrations.
 (If you happen to have a copy of the book, share it and encourage your child to explore the braille text and tactile jellybeans on each page.)
 Don’t have the book?
 Don’ worry!
-Listen to this audio recording and act out the story being told using the real (and delicious) things!
+Listen to this audio recording (transcript follows instructions) and act out the story being told using the real (and delicious) things!

 Count out jellybeans with your child.
 Line them up, or count them out into an egg carton, one jellybean into each space—moving from left to right.
 Have them share the jellybeans, giving you a jellybean then keeping one for themselves, back and forth, until all the jellybeans have been divided.
 How many do you each have?